This article as updated: Feb. 4th, 2023.

 If you breach the terms your California probation – whether it’s felony or misdemeanor probation – you will be ordered to appear at a California probation violation hearing.

-If this happens to you in southern California, you must be advised and represented by an experienced Long Beach criminal defense attorney.
+If this happens to you in southern California, you must be advised and represented by an experienced Long Beach sex crimes attorney.

 WHAT CAN A JUDGE DO AT A PROBATION VIOLATION HEARING?

 Depending on the details of your alleged probation violation, a judge at this hearing may:

 1. continue your probation with the same conditions and terms

 3. order you to jail and revoke your probation

 In California, probation is a sentence that may be imposed instead of or along with a jail or prison sentence for either a misdemeanor conviction or a felony conviction.

 WHAT ARE THE TYPICAL TERMS AND CONDITIONS OF PROBATION?

 Probation in this state always has terms and conditions that usually include but are not limited to: